 I am a research associate in Human-Computer Interaction in the Multimodal Interaction Group at the University of Glasgow, researching the areas of haptic interfaces, affective feedback and virtual reality.
-I recently worked on the Populations project, where I was responsible for UI design, and collaborated with others in qualitative user research, on a pilot Smart Campus deployment.
-The two test cases were: 1) a student keeping track of his/her gym activity, and 2) library staff members finding colleagues in a distributed working environment.
-Before that I worked on the Virtual Errands Test (VET) project, which is creating a virtual reality (VR) version of the Multiple Errands Test to allow people with Acquired Brain Injury to be assessed and rehabilitated at a lower cost and in greater comfort and safety.
+I am currently working on the EU PRESTIGE project, assisting in the design and testing of novel user interfaces using printed sensor and tactile actuators.
+Previously I worked on the Virtual Errands Test (VET) project, which created a virtual reality (VR) version of the Multiple Errands Test to allow people with Acquired Brain Injury to be assessed and rehabilitated at a lower cost and in greater comfort and safety.

 I am also researching:

 I recently worked on the ABBI project (Audio Bracelet for Blind Interactions) in collaboration with IIT, Lund University, University of Hamburg and Instituto David Chiossone Onlus.
 The project aimed at improving spatial cognition, mobility and social skills in blind children, through motion-sensitive "bracelets" on the wrists/ankles and the use of the auditory modality to convey spatial information (movement, position).
 My research looked at encouraging environmental engagement in blind children through audio feedback.